sanvee/Quantum-Toolbox/README.md

 # Quantum-Toolbox
 This are some routines I wrote for my bachelor thesis.
 They are not intended to be used by anyone else, and are not fully organized and optimized yet.

 ---Description---

 quit_toolbox:
 basic routines:
-matrix multiplication , logarithm, square roots, trace, hermitian conjugates. generation of random states, relative entropies , Hilbert schmidt norm, negativity  ect. ect.
+matrix multiplication , matrix logarithms, matrix square root, trace, hermitian conjugates. generation of random states, relative entropies , Hilbert schmidt norm, negativity  ect.. ect...

 parametrized_state:
 returns a fully parametrized mixed state separable relative to a split, or a product state or a simple pure state.